chroma-x/php-basic-http-client/README.md

 ---

-## Reading from the resulting Response instance
+## Reading from the resulting Response object

 ### Getting the response object